lmyint/lesliemyint.org/content/books/incompleteness the proof and paradox of kurt godel.md

 ---
-title: incompleteness the proof and paradox of kurt godel
+title: "Incompleteness: The Proof and Paradox of Kurt Godel"
 date: 2025-01-09
 lastmod: 2025-01-09
 ---